iKenndac/Blog/source/_posts/2013-08-11-hacking-agile-style.markdown

 However, wouldn't it be nice to actually make a *product* rather than an engineer's demo project?

-## Agile, Bitches
+## Something Something Buzzword Agile

-At Spotify, we use Agile.
+At Spotify, we use [Agile](http://en.wikipedia.org/wiki/Agile_software_development).
 I'm not a die-hard fan of Agile or anything (perhaps it's just our implementation of it), but I do appreciate how it lets you be organised in how you get work done and how it gives you a picture of what's left to do.

 So, during my July vacation I set aside two weeks with the intention of making a little iPad app to remote control my camera.
-Rather than immediately creating a new project and jumping into code like I normally do, I decided to employ some Agile techniques and use a task board to manage my progress.
+Rather than immediately creating a new project and jumping into code like I normally do, I decided to employ some techniques — some Agile, some plain common sense — to manage my progress.

 ### Step 1: Mockups